 Sullivan: If they knew what they liked, they wouldn't live in Pittsburgh!

 - And then, when you thought Western PA didn't have anything more to throw you in the face, it shows it can go downhill...
 Pittsburgh, bad?
 Picture Punxsutawney.
 In winter.
 In a very, very silly festival.
 And then, every time you awake is February 2nd.
 Such is Phil Connors' fate in Groundhog Day.

 - In Videodrome, Pittsburgh is treated this way throughout the film.
 It is where the videodrome signal comes from, and "See you in Pittsburgh" is later used in lieu of the regular "See You in Hell".

-- The Great Lakes Avengers are based out of Milwaukee, and treated as something of a joke by other heroing teams (and Marvel's writers); the Crazy Awesome Squirrel Girl notwithstanding.
+- The Great Lakes Avengers are based out of Milwaukee and treated as something of a joke by other heroing teams (and Marvel's writers); Squirrel Girl notwithstanding.
 The location is treated with the same reverence as the team.

 Beth: Hello Dave.